Medicaid eligibility and enrollment in New Hampshire

 Does New Hampshire Medicaid have a work requirement?

 New Hampshire’s proposal to implement a Medicaid work requirement had been approved by the Trump administration in May 2018.
-Under the terms of the approved waiver renewal (more details below), New Hampshire Granite Advantage Program (formerly the Health Protection Program) enrollees aged 19 to 64 were required to participate in “community engagement” (work, school, job training, community service, etc.) at least 100 hours per month in order to maintain eligibility for Medicaid.
+Under the terms of the approved waiver renewal (more details below), New Hampshire Granite Advantage Program (formerly the Health Protection Program) enrollees aged 19 to 64 were required to participate in “community engagement” (work, school, job training, community service, etc.) at least 100 hours per month to maintain eligibility for Medicaid.

 The Granite Advantage program‘s work requirement took effect in 2019, and residents were to begin reporting their community engagement hours by June, with coverage terminations for non-compliance slated to begin on August 1.
 But the work requirement was soon challenged in court, and the state opted to delay implementation until September (with coverage losses beginning December 1) when it became clear that compliance was low in June, with many enrollees potentially unaware of the new rules.

-New Hampshire also enacted legislation to modify the work requirement and end it altogether if the state determines that more than 500 people will lose their coverage as a result of non-compliance with the work requirement (for perspective, more than 18,000 people lost coverage in Arkansas under the terms of a work requirement that took effect in mid-2018, but more than 250,000 people had gained Medicaid coverage in Arkansas as a result of Medicaid expansion, whereas fewer than 50,000 did so in New Hampshire).
+New Hampshire also enacted legislation to modify the work requirement and end it altogether if the state determined that more than 500 people would lose their coverage as a result of non-compliance with the work requirement (for perspective, more than 18,000 people lost coverage in Arkansas under the terms of a work requirement that took effect in mid-2018, but more than 250,000 people had gained Medicaid coverage in Arkansas as a result of Medicaid expansion, whereas fewer than 50,000 did so in New Hampshire).
 But in July 2019, US District Court Judge James A. Boasberg overturned New Hampshire’s new Medicaid work requirement.
 And in March 2021, the Biden administration notified New Hampshire that they were officially withdrawing approval for the work requirement.

 Obama administration rejected proposed work requirement in 2016, but Medicaid expansion continued